Image

 Phase 3

-This study tests a new medicine called concizumab for people with haemophilia A or B. Haemophilia is a condition where blood doesn't clot properly, leading to excessive bleeding.
-Some people with haemophilia also have inhibitors, which are substances that make standard treatments less effective.
-The study checks if concizumab can help prevent bleeding and is safe to use.
+This study is for people with haemophilia, which is a condition where blood doesn't clot properly, leading to excessive bleeding.
+It focuses on a new medicine called concizumab.
+The goal is to see if concizumab can help prevent bleeding and is safe to use.

-Participants will need to inject the medicine under the skin every day using a special pen.
-The study will last from 2 to 4 years, depending on when the medicine becomes available in stores in their country.
+Participants will need to inject themselves every day with a special pen.
+This study lasts between 2 to 4 years, depending on when the medicine becomes available in their country.

 Study details